cea-hpc/modules/INSTALL.rst

 Some explanation, step by step:

 1. ``cd`` to the directory containing the package's source code.
-Your system must have the above requirements installed to properly build init scripts and documentation.
+Your system must have the above requirements installed to properly build scripts, compatibility version of Modules if enabled, and documentation if build occurs from a clone of the git repository.

 2. Type ``./configure`` to adapt the installation for your system.
 At this step you can choose the installation paths and the features you want to enable in the initialization scripts (see `Build and installation options`_ section below for a complete overview of the available options)

-3. Type ``make`` to adapt scripts to the configuration and build documentation.
+3. Type ``make`` to adapt scripts to the configuration, build compatibility version if enabled and build documentation if working from git repository.

 4. Optionally, type ``make test`` to run the test suite.

-5. Type ``make install`` to install modulecmd.tcl, initialization scripts and documentation.
+5. Type ``make install`` to install modulecmd.tcl, initialization scripts, compatibility version if built and documentation.

 6. Optionally, type ``make testinstall`` to run the installation test suite.